cloudmesh-community/book/chapters/bigdata/applications/sport.md

 pairs.
 This is much easier to quantify than many player phenomena in other sports.
 We discuss Performance-Dollar relationship including new stadiums and media/advertising.
-We look at classic baseball averages and sophisticated measures like Wins Above Replacement.
+We look at classic baseball averages and sophisticated measures like Wins previous Replacement.

 [:scroll: Overview
 (40)](https://drive.google.com/open?id=0B8936_ytjfjmbWt6bGZuTFJ4TFE)